To heat or not to heat: time crystallinity and finite-size effects in clean Floquet systems: Results

 The system's spectral response, that is a standard probe for time crystallinity and the focus of diagnostics (ii), is instead investigated in Fig.~\ref{FSfig2}, where we plot the magnetization Fourier transform $\tilde{m}(f)$ in Eq.~\eqref{Eq. mFFT}.
 For both the MBL and the clean models, we verify the hallmark of time crystallinity: the presence of a peak rigidly locked to the subharmonic frequency $f = 0.5$ that does not shift in the presence of small perturbations.
 The genuine many-body nature of the phenomenon is observed for both cases, as the peak locks to the subharmonic frequency only for a large enough interaction.
 Again, subtle finite-size effects are appreciated by taking a close look at the scaling of the magnitude of the subharmonic peak: in the homogeneous (MBL) setting, the subharmonic peak decays exponentially (does not decay) in system size, which suggests its disappearence (persistence) in the thermodynamic limit, in complete analogy with Fig.~\ref{FSfig1}.

 \textbf{$\pi$-Pairing and the origin of the DTC behavior} -- The results of Figs.~\ref{FSfig1} and \ref{FSfig2} show that the diagnostics (i) and (ii) work equally well in the MBL and in the homogeneous settings, but that in the latter clean case the subharmonic response is exponentially suppressed in system size.
 To gain a clearer intuition into this matter, we first have to better understand the origin of the subharmonic response in finite-size systems of the two types.
 To do so, in Fig.~\ref{FSfig3} we inspect the spectrum of the Floquet operator $U_F$.
 For a localized system, we confirm the expectation that \emph{all} the eigenstates come in pairs with quasienergy difference approaching $\pi$ exponentially in system size $L$.
 This $\pi$-pairing condition is distinctive of MBL DTCs, and is in striking constrast with non-localized systems.
 In the homogeneous setting, in fact, only two eigenstates are $\pi$-paired.
 Remarkably, these two special eigenstates are also those with the largest overlap with the considered initial condition, which explains why a subharmonic response is still observed, and why its intensity strongly depends on the initial rotation $\theta$.
-By inspection, we find that the two special `scarred' eigenstates are approximately given by $\frac{1}{\sqrt{2}}\left(\ket{\Uparrow}\pm \ket{\Downarrow}\right)$, the approximation becoming an equality in the integrable limit (obtained for a drive with perfect $\pi$-flips and no perturbations, $J^{x,z}_{1,2} = h^{x,z}_{1,2} = 0$).
+By inspection, we find that the two special eigenstates are approximately given by $\frac{1}{\sqrt{2}}\left(\ket{\Uparrow}\pm \ket{\Downarrow}\right)$, the approximation becoming an equality in the integrable limit (obtained for a drive with perfect $\pi$-flips and no perturbations, $J^{x,z}_{1,2} = h^{x,z}_{1,2} = 0$).
+We remark that, although the presence of a few non-thermal states may not be surprising in generic Hamiltonians at low energies, the $\pi$-pairing of two of them in the Floquet setting is.